ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 # Moonchain Stablecoin

-MXC will be the largest Layer-3 IoT solution on Arbitrum ecosystem, bringing tremendous real-world items to NFT world and data to the blockchain.
+Moonchain will be the largest Layer-3 IoT solution on Arbitrum ecosystem, bringing tremendous real-world items to NFT world and data to the blockchain.
 Undoubtedly each real-world item and each piece of data has its own value, and this kind of value is not from pure financial speculations, the value comes from real economy that serves our food, sports, transportation every day.

-MXC is going to leverage the real-world economy to build the first stable coin backed by items like Gin, Bike sensors, Nike shoes etc. Along with the tokens created on zkEVM like Ride token, Park token and MXC, BTC, the MXC stable coin has a basket ranging from NFT to tokens to back the stable coin from the real-world economy.
+Moonchain is going to leverage the real-world economy to build the first stable coin backed by items like Gin, Bike sensors, Nike shoes etc. Along with the tokens created on zkEVM like Ride token, Park token and MXC.
+XSD - The Moonchain stable coin has a basket ranging from NFT to tokens to back the stable coin from the real-world economy.

-XSD, in conjunction with MXC and ISO projects, aims to empower individuals and companies to generate and circulate XSD within their unique economic systems, supporting their specific business requirements.
+XSD, in conjunction with Moonchain and ISO projects, aims to empower individuals and companies to generate and circulate XSD within their unique economic systems, supporting their specific business requirements.
 The objective is to transform the existing financial landscape, where the majority of stable coins and fiat currencies rely on the backing of US treasury bonds.
 With a staggering 30 trillion USD in US treasury bonds and only 4 trillion in gold and other reserves held by the US Treasury and Federal Reserve, this initiative seeks to establish a more decentralized and diverse foundation for global financial systems.

-As IoT [Swap](https://swap.mxc.com/) shows, the IoT tokens like Ride token would be the major applications that use MXC network and ISO projects to build their own data economy.
-These Ride and Park token can be swapped in MXC Swap conveniently, through XSD trading pair.
+As IoT [Swap](https://swap.mxc.com/) shows, the IoT tokens like Ride token would be the major applications that use Moonchain network and ISO projects to build their own data economy.
+These Ride and Park token can be swapped in Moonchain Swap conveniently, through XSD trading pair.
 XSD will be the first IoT stable coin that are backed by real-world assets and data values, meanwhile serving for the digital and real-world economy.

-MXProtocol design and its ecosystem both are aimed for validating the XSD stable coin，which is pegged to US dollars at start in 1:2 manner.
+Moonchain's design and its ecosystem both are aimed for validating the XSD stable coin，which is pegged to US dollars at start in 1:2 manner.
 Along with the NFC, LoraWAN and Satellite technologies, users are able to verify and validate the value of XSD are backed by collateral like Gin 1689 NFTs, and MXC/DG/Ride tokens.

 IoT NFTs need to reach a minimal IoT NFT transactions, in the initial roll-out is three transactions in order to become a collateral.
 This is to raise the attacking cost to enter the XSD mint basket.